 Becky Howells, Event Director for HMG Aerospace

-Aviation MENA will be bringing the whole region together with a summit and exhibition that will break down the “Haves” and “Have Nots” and share the aspirations and plans of the industry players from across the region.
+Inflight MENA and Aviation MENA will be bringing the whole region together with conference programmes, exhibition and awards that will break down the “Haves” and “Have Nots” and share the aspirations and plans of the industry players from across the region.

-Airlines from the re-emerging countries such as Iraq, Syria, Lebanon and Libya will join the established players from Jordan, Morocco and Saudi Arabia to share thoughts and strategies and meet with the international audience and supply chain who want to work alongside.
+Airlines from re-emerging countries across the Middle East will join the established players from the region, as well as operators from North Africa, to share thoughts and strategies, and meet with the international audience and supply chain who want to work alongside them.